hpcleuven/VscDocumentation/source/jobs/job_advanced.rst

 .. code:: bash

-   login$ module --force purge
-   login$ module load calcua/2020a vsc-tutorial login$ srun mpi_omp_hello login$ exit
+   login$ # Build the environment (UAntwerp example) login$ module --force purge login$ module load calcua/2020a vsc-tutorial login$ # Launch the program login$ srun mpi_omp_hello login$ exit

-Note that since we are using all allocated resources, we don't need to specify the number of tasks or virtual CPUs to ``srun``.
+Note that since we are using all allocated resources, we don't need to specify the number of tasks or cores to ``srun``.
 It will take care of of properly distributing the job according to the options specified when calling ``salloc``.